Jasonmugi/nada/README.md

 ### Have a nice time!

-Tea just the word is relaxing...Agree?
+Tea, just the word is relaxing...Agree?